nextcloud/news/docs/externalapi/External-Api.md

 * **409**: Folder with given name exists already
 * Other ownCloud errors, see [Response Format](#response-format)

-In case of an HTTP 200 or 409, the changed or already existing folder is returned in full in the response, e.g.:
+In case of an HTTP 200, the changed or already existing folder is returned in full in the response, e.g.:

 ```js
 {